ros-navigation/docs.nav2.org/build_instructions/index.rst

 Build Navigation2 Master
 ------------------------

-Finally, now that we have ROS2 master and the necessary dependencies, we can now build Navigation2 master itself.
+Finally, now that we have ROS 2 master and the necessary dependencies, we can now build Navigation2 master itself.
-We'll source the ``nav2_depend_ws``, which will also source the ROS2 master build workspace packages, to build with dependencies.
+We'll source the ``nav2_depend_ws``, which will also source the ROS 2 master build workspace packages, to build with dependencies.
 The rest of this should look familiar.

 .. code:: bash